How we support researchers

 Recently we collaborated with a number of our researchers to produce 3 minute research pitch videos.
 Learn more about the work of Malouke Kuiper and the relationship between behaviour and law, below.

+At the Amsterdam Law Hub we work across a variety of ways to support researchers through impact.
 We are experts in developing a “Theory of Change” and in brainstorming for new (technological) tools, websites, databases or products which can improve the legal sector through research at the Amsterdam Law School.
-In addition, we offer start-up grants for researchers who want to put their ideas into practice immediately.
+We work offer this in three key ways:

 Networking and Partnerships